 - February 2020: $4,739 Verdict: While the plaintiff a green light at an intersection in Dallas, the defendant made a right turn on a red light and struck the plaintiff’s vehicle.
 The plaintiff, a retiree, initially claimed headaches, dizziness, and pain to her neck that radiated to her left shoulder.
 Within days of the collision, the plaintiff’s primary care physician referred her to chiropractic treatment.
 She also underwent an MRI, which revealed a C4-5 protrusion and bulges to unnamed discs.
 For several months after the collision, she underwent extensive treatment including physical therapy, injections, acupuncture, and massage.
 She testified that her symptoms lingered by the time of trial.
 The jury awarded a $4,739 verdict.

 - January 2020: $3,420,000 Verdict: The plaintiff’s decedent was a 20-something laborer who was digging in a 9-foot-deep trench to remove and replace a large pipe.
 He was digging in the trench’s deeper parts.
 The trench’s sides collapsed, and its impact forced the decedent into the pipe, killing him.
-The estate, consisting of the decedent’s widow and parents, sued his employer, a construction company.
+The estate, comprising the decedent’s widow and parents, sued his employer, a construction company.
 They alleged that the company violated OSHA regulations that required trench protection such as the use of a trench box.
 The estate’s counsel claimed that there was no trench box present where the deceased was digging and his employer failed to provide trench safety training.
 The jury found the construction company liable for both negligence and premise liability.
 They awarded $3,420,000 in damages.

 - January 2020: $7,500 Verdict: The plaintiff, an intellectual property attorney, struck the right side of the defendant’s SUV, which was crossing the roadway to reach a parking lot.
 The plaintiff initially claimed ankle, shoulder, head, and back injuries.
 Specifically, she was diagnosed with a concussion and soft-tissue injuries to her back and shoulders.
 She was also diagnosed with an undisclosed right ankle injury.
 She claimed memory loss and developed post-concussion syndrome.
 The plaintiff claimed that her neurological injuries significantly affected her work.
 She underwent chiropractic treatment and physical therapy.
 Her back, neck, shoulder, and ankle injuries resolved, but she continued to claim that her brain injuries affected her ability to become a partner at her firm.
 The defense counsel contended her brain injury, claiming that she was praised for her performance and multi-tasking abilities.
 The jury awarded the plaintiff $7,500, which was reduced to $4,500 based on comparative-negligence.